Strawberry Torte

 Making The Batter

-- Add the flour and baking powder to the batter and continue to beat on low speed.
+• Add flour and baking powder to the batter and continue to beat on low speed.
 Use a spatula to scrape the sides.
 Beat until the dry ingredients are well combined.

 Baking The Cake

-- Bake for 20 minutes.
+• Pour batter into the springform.
+Bake for 20 minutes at 350° Fahrenheit.
+Use a toothpick to check for doneness.
 Remove from the oven and transfer onto a cooling rack.
-Remove from the tart pan and allow it to cool completely.
+Remove from the springform and allow it to cool completely.

 Making The Filling